 The floatball, or float, is the balloon-like part of the toilet tank that rises along with the water as the pump refills the tank after flushing.
 When it reaches a certain level, the pump stops.
 If the float is damaged, or improperly adjusted, it may be sending the wrong signals to the pump, which in turn, doesn’t know when to stop pumping.

-If you are still unsure about what the problem is, or are unable to repair it, we’re ready to go!
-Give us a call or request your service and we’ll take care of it for you.
+If you are still unsure what the problem is, or if you are unable to repair it, our Las Vegas plumbers at Lange Plumbing are ready to go!
+Give us a call at (702) 500-0936 or request a service online and we’ll take care of it for you.